scikit-hep/uproot3/README.rst

 Key names are long because they encode a unique identifier to the file, the path to the `TTree`_, to the `TBranch`_, the `Interpretation`_, and the entry range, so that we don't confuse one cached array for another.

 Python ``dict`` objects will keep the arrays as long as the process lives (or they're manually deleted, or the ``dict`` goes out of scope).
 Sometimes this is too long.
-Usually, caches have a Least Recently Used (LRU) eviction policy: they're capped at a given size and when adding a new array would exceed that size, they delete the ones that were least recently accessed. `MemoryCache`_ implements such a policy.
+Real caches typically have a Least Recently Used (LRU) eviction policy: they're capped at a given size and when adding a new array would exceed that size, they delete the ones that were least recently accessed. `MemoryCache`_ implements such a policy.

 .. code-block:: python

-    >>> cache = uproot.cache.memorycache.MemoryCache(8*1024**3)    # 8 GB (typical)
+    >>> cache = uproot.cache.MemoryCache(8*1024**3)    # 8 GB (typical)
     >>> import numpy
     >>> cache["one"] = numpy.zeros(3*1024**3, dtype=numpy.uint8)   # 3 GB
     >>> list(cache)